 - Permanent contact information, including: name, address (optional), email, phone number, LinkedIn URL (Optional)

-- Use bold and a large font to make your name is the most prominent word on the page
+- Use bold and a large font to make your name the most prominent word on the page

 - Use your McMaster or other professional generic email address